IO Interactive: Return to Hitman (2011–2016)

-Management buyout, further Hitman games, Project 007 (2017–present)
+Management buyout, further Hitman games, 007 and Project Fantasy (2017–present)

 Seifert announced in February 2017 that he had left IO Interactive to return to his home country of Austria to pursue an unannounced project.
 Hakan B. Abrak, also formerly production director for the studio, took over his duties, becoming chief executive officer.

 In May 2017, Square Enix announced that they had withdrawn funding from IO Interactive and would begin negotiating with potential investors that would want to purchase the studio.
 Several jobs were cut at IO Interactive shortly following that announcement.
 On 16 June 2017, IO Interactive announced that it had performed a management buyout, as a result of which they became independent.
 Square Enix retained a minor financial stake in IO Interactive.
 The buyout also included the intellectual property (IP) for Hitman and Freedom Fighters, but lacked that of Kane & Lynch and Mini Ninjas.
 Yosuke Matsuda, president and chief executive officer of Square Enix at the time, stated that the company's decision to divest itself of IO Interactive, alongside Hitman, was made because they felt like the series needed to go on, but would be in better hands with another partner or with IO Interactive itself.
 IO Interactive's associate director, Eskil Mohl, said that, when Square Enix decided to withdraw from the studio, they were already working on Hitman 2, and the job cuts were a necessary step to make sure that the studio would remain viable without Square Enix's backing; Mohl felt that this helped harden the studio to make Hitman 2 a stronger game.